Good Ride in the Jersey Hills

 This year, here in New Jersey, the run was for the benefit of the NJ Chapter of Bikers Against Child Abuse.
 BACA is an international organization.
 Confused yet?

-Pam and me have been riding this event for a few years now and it’s definitely trending downward.
+Pam and me have ridden this event for a few years now and it’s definitely trending downward.
 The NJ site I mentioned earlier still features the group shot behind barsmade that first year as a banner.
+(Well, it did until the site went away, as things sometimes do on the ‘net.)
 That image was made toward the end of the after-party.
 The crowd is still at a respectable number, some of the police escorts are still there, you can see some of the vendor tents and if you look carefully, you can see part of the band’s PA on the right.
 (The image, while a good one – Pam and me are on the viewer’s left, front row, in black tank tops - isn’t the only thing that’s outdated on the site.
 Keep your informational hunger in check if you visit.)

 By contrast, this year’s after-party was a couple of dozen, tops, enjoying pizza and beer in a local restaurant.